zhaolinlau/UMPSA-Connect/README.md

 **Mobile**:

 Open [UMPSA Connect](https://umpsa-connect.vercel.app/) in your mobile browser.
 Tap the browser menu and select "Add to Home Screen" to install the app.

+## Dark Mode Support

+UMPSA Connect automatically adjusts to the browser's dark mode setting, providing an optimized and visually comfortable experience for users.